Convert Hourly to Salary: Complete Guide for Employers

 Review checklist:

-- Examine at least six months of past data to identify patterns
+- Examine at least six months of past data to identify income trends

 3. Evaluate the total compensation package